 The biggest concern is the possibility that algorithms will become even less effective than human reporters over a long time.

 When we ask a question, our language changes to respond to the context we are asked about.

-- A glass-half-empty interpretation is there’s a long way to go to match human understanding.
+- A glass-half-empty interpretation is that there is a long way to go to match human understanding.
 Half-fullers will see both results as meaningful advances.

-- Either way, GPT-2 and is worth tracking as indicators of where we are with machines achieving creative writing.
+- Either way, GPT-2 is worth tracking as an indicator of where we are with machines achieving creative writing.